uyar/pygenstub/README.rst

   pygenstub foo.py

 This command will generate the file ``foo.pyi`` in the same directory as the input file.
 If the output file already exists, it will be overwritten.

-If pygenstub is activated as a Sphinx extension (after autodoc), it will insert type comments for parameters and return values in the docstring.
-It will also remove the signature fields to exclude them from the output:
+If pygenstub is activated as a Sphinx extension (after *sphinx.ext.autodoc*), it will insert type comments into the docstring.

 .. code-block:: python

    extensions = [
-       'sphinx.ext.autodoc',
-       'pygenstub'
+       "sphinx.ext.autodoc",
+       "pygenstub"
    ]

 As an example of the output, you can see the `API documentation`_